 On January 20, 2015, WilmerHale provided a draft merger agreement to Simpson Thacher.
 From January 21, 2015 through February 4, 2015, legal counsel to Staples and Office Depot, with the assistance of Staples' and Office Depot's senior management teams and financial advisors, engaged in extensive negotiations concerning, and exchanged numerous drafts of, the proposed merger agreement.
-Significant issues discussed during these negotiations included, among other things, the size of the Office Depot termination fee (Staples originally proposed \$220 million), the treatment of Office Depot equity-based awards in the merger, the treatment of certain existing Office Depot indebtedness in connection with the closing of the merger, including Office Depot's obligations to cooperate with refinancing efforts by Staples, and a proposal that Staples be entitled to expense reimbursement from Office Depot if the Office Depot stockholders voted against the transaction (which was ultimately not included in the definitive agreement).
+Significant issues discussed during these negotiations included, among other things, the size of the Office Depot termination fee (Staples originally proposed \$220 million), the treatment of Office Depot equity-based awards in the merger and a proposal that Staples be entitled to expense reimbursement from Office Depot if the Office Depot stockholders voted against the transaction (which was ultimately not included in the definitive agreement).